wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 If any of these conditions hold, the board is invalid.
 A counterexample to this assertion is a valid solution.
 We check for these assertions in the invariant section that begins with the _always assertion_ keyword.
 When none of these invalid-board conditions hold, the invariant returns _False_.
 FizzBee then reports a counterexample, a board that violates the “invalid board” assertion, which represents a valid solution to the puzzle.

-When I run this [code](https://github.com/wyounas/linkedin_queens/blob/main/queens.fizz) for the above `9x9` LinkedIn Queens puzzle, FizzBee returns one counterexample.
+When I run this [code](https://github.com/wyounas/linkedin_queens/blob/main/queens.fizz) for the above `9x9` LinkedIn Queens puzzle, FizzBee returns a counterexample.
 You can find it by checking the value of the _board_ variable in the output.
 And the counterexample corresponds to a valid LinkedIn Queens solution.

 Below is the resulting `9×9` board, taken from the _board_ variable in the counterexample.
 A value of 1 marks a cell where a queen is placed.